albasyir/nestjs-microservice/README.md

 #### Information

+- `./tmp/*` represent data related with service(s)
 - your development data are safe on `./tmp` folder so expect will be presist even you delete docker volume
-- `./tmp` folder data can be copy to other device however it can guaranty us data isn't corrupt
+- `./tmp` folder data can be copy to other device however it can't guaranty corruption, (maybe) as long as you copy /backup when docker state stop and (always) was gracefully stopping

 ### Production

 will be explained leter